IvanBuccella/parallel-schelling-s-model-of-segregation/README.md

 ### Weak scalability

-Has been used a dynamic grid size starting from `500 x 500` to `2700 x 2700`, by augmenting the grid size of `100 x 100` for every new processor added; the results are presented below.
+Has been used a dynamic grid size starting from `500 x 500` to `2700 x 2700`, by augmenting the grid size of `100 x 100` for every new processor added; the results are shown below.

 <small>Data reported are the average of three runs for every processor number change.</small>